Constraints are where a condition is applied to a degree of freedom in the model. They may be defined as:

 Constraints can all be represented as constraints equations:

-Restraints specify degrees freedom that are restrained from movement such that
+Restraints specify degrees of freedom that are restrained from movement such that

-If using staged analysis, restraints can be defined differently for each stat.
-See the generalised restraints (opens new window) entry for further guidance on restraints that move between stages.
+If using staged analysis, restraints can be defined differently for each stage.
+See the references entry on generalised restraints (opens new window) entry for further guidance on restraints that move between stages.

 Settlements are when a degree of freedom is forced into a displaced position such that